LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Magical realism blends the ordinary with the extraordinary, so the “magic” reads like normal life.
+• Magical realism blends the ordinary with the extraordinary, creating a unique narrative style.

-• Choose a realistic setting where everyday details make the magical moments feel earned.
+• Choose a realistic setting to make magical elements feel more impactful.

-• Blend genres and cultures carefully to create layered stories that feel lived-in, not pasted together.
+• Blend genres and cultures to create rich, layered narratives.

 1731266693